RamGI55/GameDevKnowledge/Readme.md

 This repository is for the people who are preparing the interview questions or getting the basic knowledge as a game developer, as a personal note of mine.

 ### Contents
+This note will includes:
-C++ basics
+- C++ Basics
-Conceptual Computer Science Knowledge,
-Algorithms and Data Structures
+- Algorithm and Data Structure
-Mathematics,
+- Computer Science Knowledge
+- Mathematics for Game Devs
-Unreal Engine Knowledge
+- Unreal Questions
-and some interview questions as a further update.
+- and...
+A pack of interview question

 ### Recent Update
 v 0.0.1